Agostino Spina

-Agostino Luigi Spina (born 31 October 2001) is an Argentine professional footballer who plays as a midfielder for Unión Magdalena.
+Agostino Luigi Spina (born 31 October 2001) is an Argentine professional footballer who plays as a midfielder for Ecuadorian Serie A club Aucas, on loan from Huracán.

 Career

 Spina began his career with Huracán.
 He trained with Israel Damonte's first-team squad at various points across 2020, notably featuring in a friendly match with Arsenal de Sarandí in October.
 Spina made his debut at the age of nineteen on 14 February 2021 against Defensa y Justicia in the Copa de la Liga Profesional, with the central midfielder scoring his first goal in the process at the Estadio Norberto "Tito" Tomaghello.

 At the end of June 2022, Spina joined Colombian Categoría Primera A side Unión Magdalena.